Scaling Cross-Embodiment World Models for Dexterous Manipulation: Experiments

 Having established positive embodiment scaling in simulation, we next study how to leverage simulation data for real-world learning.
 Simulation offers uniform sensing and abundant interactions, but models trained purely in simulation can overfit to simulator-specific artifacts such as contact or material mismatches.
 Conversely, real-world human data avoids the reality gap but introduces an embodiment gap relative to robot hands.
 We hypothesize that co-training on both domains may combine their complementary strengths, when the signals from each are balanced appropriately.

-We train models with different mixtures of simulation and real-world data, and evaluate them on held-out human data (\figref{fig:recipe}).
+We train models with different mixtures of simulation and real-world data, and evaluate them on held-out real human data (\figref{fig:recipe}).
 Simulation-only training yields the highest prediction error, highlighting the sim-to-real gap.
 Human-only training provides a stronger baseline, and mixing simulation with human data further reduces error when the ratio is well balanced.
 Notably, a 1:1 ratio performs best across tasks, suggesting that simulation data can act as a useful regularizer for human data rather than a substitute.
-We emphasize, however, that these evaluations are on human data only, since the target embodiment data is not available; the values only serve as approximations of the target domain.
-We will further verify the benefits of co-training through system deployment.